Article first published in March 2017, updated June 2019

-The best way to succeed at email marketing is to use all of the tools available to you.
-But, the truth is, many businesses get comfortable with a certain email routine and stick with it.
-They overlook some of the best tools they have at their disposal because they aren’t sure how they work, or if they’ll be beneficial to their campaigns.
+The best way to succeed in email marketing is to use all of the tools available to you.
+But the truth is that many businesses get comfortable with a certain email routine and stick with it.
+They overlook some of the best tools they have at their disposal because they aren’t sure how they work or if they’ll be beneficial to their campaigns.

-And yet, when an email is personalized, transaction rates are six times higher than non-personalized emails, according to research from Experian.
-And emails with personalized subject lines are 26% more likely to be opened and generate a 760% increase in email revenue from targeted and segmented campaigns.
+Yet, when an email is personalized, transaction rates are six times higher than non-personalized emails, according to research from Experian.
+Even more, emails with personalized subject lines are 26% more likely to be opened and generate a 760% increase in email revenue from targeted and segmented campaigns.

-When subscribers receive emails they are interested in, they’re more likely to engage with them.
+When subscribers receive emails they’re interested in, they’re more likely to engage with them.

 How do you break your list of contacts into segments that make sense for your business?
 Follow the lead of Refinery 29.

-Refinery29 accomplishes this goal through targeted sign up forms.
-When someone signs up for a daily newsletter, Refinery29 asks them to choose their editions.
-People in Los Angeles will receive relevant content, particular to their local area.
+Refinery29 accomplishes this goal through targeted signup forms.
+When someone signs up for a daily newsletter, Refinery29 asks them to choose their editions so that people in Los Angeles, for example, will receive relevant content pertaining to their local area.

 Seventy-five percent of marketers consider dynamic content a highly important marketing goal, according to MarketingProfs.

-Let’s look at an example.
+Consider this example.
 Let’s say your subscriber signed up to receive your weekly newsletter about pets.
-You could further target their interests by using preferences they have indicated, like kittens or puppies.
+You could further target their interests by using preferences they’ve indicated, like kittens or puppies.